SAP knowledge transfer

 Most often, truly skilled consultants with practical business and work backgrounds can speak to issues in plain, understandable terms.
 They have been through the go-lives.
 They have done the production support for the user community.
 They have had to work through the complex or thorny processing issues.
 They have seen where things were done right (and not so well).
 They have gained a solid process understanding.
 Ultimately, they do not have to rely on “fast-talking techie speak” to keep you confused and in the dark.
 After all, if they are not clear on what they are saying, how can the project team and user community understand them?

 With this need for an experienced consultant in mind, one of the most important things a company can require of their software vendor is knowledge transfer.
-Done correctly, knowledge transfer leads to .
+Done correctly, knowledge transfer leads to operational independence.
 Done poorly, or not at all, knowledge transfer leads to perpetual vendor dependence.
 Worse still, the long-term organizational change and acceptance of the new system, new processes, and new way of doing business is much slower and more painful with poor knowledge transfer.
 In some of the worst cases, the implementation may experience resistance and eventual failure.

 More on SAP Knowledge Transfer and Process Communication Skills